risk-first/website/docs/thinking/Consider-Payoff.md

 Now, we can say:  do the work _if there is a worthwhile [Payoff](../thinking/Glossary.md#payoff)_.

  - Logging statements are _good_, because otherwise, you're increasing the risk that in production, no one will be able to understand _how the software went wrong_.
- - However, adding them takes time, which might introduce [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk).
+ - However, adding them takes time, which might [risk us not hitting our schedule](../risks/Scarcity-Risk.md#schedule-risk).
- - Also, we have to manage larger log files on our production systems.
+ - Also, we have to manage larger log files on our production systems.  _Too much logging_ is just noise, and makes it harder to figure out what went wrong.

 So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity [pays off](../thinking/Glossary.md#payoff) reducing overall risk.